-3 Results and Discussion
+185 3 Results and Discussion

 OP and ROS concentrations of tail pipe particle emissions from a EURO 6d gasoline car as well as from beech wood combustion using a residential wood stove were quantified.
 Fresh emissions were characterised but also changes in chemical properties were studied caused by photochemical ageing in a flow tube reactor.
-The OP and ROS results are presented normalized to the sampled air volume (OP_V and ROS_V) as well as normalized to PM mass (OP_M and ROS_M).
+The OP and ROS results are presented normalized to the sampled air volume (OP_v and ROS_v) as well as normalized to PM mass (OP_M and ROS_M).

-3.1 OP and ROS concentrations of Primary and Secondary Car Exhaust Emissions
+190 3.1 OP and ROS concentrations of Primary and Secondary Car Exhaust Emissions

 Four-hour experiments were performed and consisted of four one hour driving cycles with an idling phase and three engine loads as described in the method section.

-Both instruments could not detect any signal for the primary exhaust (Figure S 4).
-As part of the EURO 6d regulations, the car's exhaust system is fitted with a gasoline particle filter (GPF) reducing primary exhaust emissions.(Paul et al., 2024) Thus, possible particle OP and ROS activity in primary particulate emission were below the detection limit of our online instruments.
-LODs (in units of nmol DHA m-3 and nmol H2O2 m-3, respectively) depend on the OP and ROS content of the respective particle and is therefore variable.
-For SOA, LOD is around 5ug/m3 ((Utinger et al., 2023; Wragg et al., 2016)) which is much lower than any of the conditions measured during this campaign where no GFP was used.
-In contrast, as illustrated in Figure 2, significant OP_V and ROS_V values and particle mass (PM{2.5}) were measured for photochemically aged car exhaust for an equivalent atmospheric ageing of 2.1 days in the PEAR chamber with OP and ROS concentrations of up to 800 nmol DHA m-3 and 2200 nmol H2O2 equivalents m-3 were measured.
+Both instruments could not detect any signal for the primary exhaust (Figure S 5).
+As part of the EURO 6d regulations, the car's exhaust system is fitted with a gasoline particle filter (GPF) reducing primary exhaust emissions.(Paul et al., 2024) Thus,

+- 195 possible particle OP and ROS activity in primary particulate emission were below the detection limit of our online instruments.
+In contrast, as illustrated in Figure 2, significant OP_V and ROS_V concentrations and particle mass (PM{2.5}) were measured for photochemically aged car exhaust for an equivalent atmospheric ageing of 2.1 days in the PEAR chamber with OP and ROS concentrations of up to 800 nmol DHA m-3 and 2200 nmol H2O2 equivalents m-3 were measured.
 Aged particle emissions consisted only of secondary organic and inorganic particles.
-Figure 2 clearly demonstrates that both instruments are sensitive to SOA, as also shown in previous studies (Utinger et al., 2023; Wragg et al., 2016) while inorganic secondary particles, mainly composed of NH4, SO4 and NO3, do not react with the AA and DCFH in our online instruments.
-(Paul et al., 2024) OP_V and ROS_V concentrations generally follow the particle mass closely, although some changes in PM mass are not reflected in OP_V and ROS_V.
+Figure 2 clearly demonstrates that both instruments are sensitive - 200 to SOA, as also shown in previous studies (Utinger et al., 2023; Wragg et al., 2016) while inorganic secondary particles, mainly composed of NH4, SO4 and NO3, do not react with the AA and DCFH in our online instruments.(Paul et al., 2024) OP_V and ROS_V concentrations generally follow the particle mass closely, although some changes in PM mass are not reflected in OP_V and ROS_V.
 This shows that different engine loads not only cause a change in total aged PM mass concentration, but also in particle OP and ROS activity.
-The highest mass concentrations and also OP and ROS signals were measured at 50 km/h compared to 80 km/h and 100 km/h were lower OP, ROS and mass concentrations were observed.
-During the last cycle (Figure 2, after 03:00), blank OP and ROS measurements were performed by removing all particles from the exhaust flow with a HEPA filter in front of the OOPAAI and OPROSI.
-These blank measurements clearly illustrate that gaseous components in the aged exhaust were removed efficiently by the charcoal denuders in our instruments (Figure 1) and do not cause any measurement artefacts, since both instruments returned to blank-level values.
+During the last cycle (Figure 2, after 03:00), blank OP and ROS measurements were performed - 205 by removing all particles from the exhaust flow with a HEPA filter in front of the OOPAAI and OPROSI.
+These blank measurements clearly illustrate that gaseous components in the aged exhaust were removed efficiently by the charcoal denuders

 Figure 2: OP_V and ROS_V measurement of secondary car emissions after an equivalent of 2.1 days aging during four driving cycles as well as the particle mass measured by an ELPI.
-OP_V and ROS_V are given in nmol DHA/m3 and nmol H_2O_2 eq./m3, respectively.
+OP_V and ROS_V are given in nmol DHA/m3 and nmol H2O2 eq./m3, respectively.
 The last hour of measurements after 03:00 was used for a HEPA blank, removing all particles from the sample flow.